jspark311/CppPotpourri/extras/doc/TripleAxisPipe.md

   E -->|Filtered Orientation| Z(Application)
 ```

 The data structure underlying pipeline assignments is an implicit single-linked list with the source of the data at the root.
 But afferent references to a given node may be replicated across data sources that feed that class.
-Thus, there is no need for a 2:1 afferent-to-efferent analog to this class.
+Thus, there is no need for a 2:1 afferent-to-efferent analog of this class.

 Suppose we had a simple accelerometer, and a discrete magnetometer and our application is a tilt-compensated compass...